OCA/l10n-thailand/l10n_th_vendor_tax_invoice/readme/DESCRIPTION.rst

 But for supplier invoice/payment, where tax invoice number and tax date is given from vendor.
 This module will provide ways for user to do so on vendor bill (for normal tax) and in supplier payment (for undue tax which is due on payment).

+Note : This module also delete line in journal entry are not used and Remove required field Base Tax Received Account.